Moringa Tree Project

 - 7 times the Vitamin C of oranges

 - 3 times the iron of spinach

 Planted at orphanages and schools, the trees provide a sustainable solution for malnutrition By providing adequate nutrition for children, pregnant women and lactating mothers, children will realize their full intellectual and physical potential.
-Women s groups will attain valuable entrepreneurial skills enabling them to provide for their families and ensure a better future for their children.
-Through the EYAC, youth complete their education and learn practical life skills in the nurseries.
-Education assisting and empowering locals fosters development at the grassroots level.
+Women s groups use the trees to provide for their families and ensure a better future for their children.

 “Few food sources in the plant or animal kingdoms come close to the benefits of the moringa oleifera plant.
 No wonder it is often referred to as the miracle tree, a savior of the African people.”

 - Joshua Machinga.
 Kenyan Project Director, Common Ground for Africa and Pathfinder Academy

 For more information on the benefits of the Moringa tree, watch the video below and visit our Sustainable Village Library.